omunite215/Project_Foodz/README.md

+# FoodZ - A Food Delivery Landing Page
 ![screenshot](image.png)
-This is my first project using Next.Js
+This is Food Delivery Web Page project using Next.Js

-A website which is a product page of a Metaverse displaying its products features, clients , feedbacks and many more.
+A website which is a landing page of a Food Delivery Website displaying its products features, clients , feedbacks and many more.

-This Project is hosted in Netlify : [Metaverse](https://omsmetaverse.netlify.app/)
+This Project is hosted in Netlify : [FoodZ](https://foodzbyom.netlify.app)

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.